Aynp06/To_Do_App/README.md

 # ToDo

 In this app we can make checklist of pending works.
-By default there are two list.
+By default there are two lists.
 After completion we can mark on checkbox, which will create "line through" or we can permanently delete the task by sliding towards left.